Sudbury Town Hall: History

 Following the passing of the Sudbury improvement bill, which received royal assent on 20 May 1825, the new town commissioners decided to procure a new town hall: the site they selected had been occupied by the Exchequer Inn.

 Construction work on the new building started in 1828.
 It was designed by John Johnston in the neoclassical style, built in red brick with a stucco rendering by Thomas Ginn at a cost of £2,500 and completed in June 1830.
 The design involved a symmetrical main frontage with three bays facing the top of Market Hill; the central bay, which slightly projected forward at ground floor level, featured a doorway flanked by brackets which supported a cornice.
 On the first floor, there was a sash window flanked by pairs of Ionic order columns supporting and an entablature and a pediment which originally contained a coat of arms in the tympanum.
 Internally, the principal rooms on the ground floor were the courtroom, in which the quarterly assizes were held and the mayor's parlour; there was a large assembly room on the first floor.
-A gaol, large enough to hold four prisoners awaiting trail, was established at the rear of the town hall.
+A gaol, large enough to hold four prisoners awaiting trial, was established at the rear of the town hall.